 Jack shrugged.

 “Does this mean the Guardia have forgiven us?”
-I said.
+I asked.

 “Those two may have done,” said Mark.
 “But you are still in the secret policeman’s book.
 Watch out when walking home alone, especially at your usual time of four o’clock in the morning.”